-An extremely, ridiculously early look at 'Star Wars: Episode IX'
+An extremely, ridiculously early look at 'Star Wars Episode IX: The Rise of Skywalker'

-From an expected trailer to a new release date, here's what we know about the next chapter in the 'Star Wars' franchise.
+From the new trailer to all the casting news, here's what we know about the next chapter in the 'Star Wars' franchise.

 Warning!
 This post contains potential spoilers for "Star Wars: Episode IX".
 Proceed at your own risk!!